-Regarding the rise in the amount of podcasts in the past couple of years, Franklin doesn’t mind because she is loyal to her favorites and can find something new to add into her playlist.
+Regarding the rise in the number of podcasts in the past couple of years, Franklin doesn’t mind because she is loyal to her favorites and can find something new to add to her playlist.

 “I honestly never feel overwhelmed by the amount of podcasts consuming the market.
 I stick to podcasts that I love and tune into new ones that feel right for me, not because they’re considered popular,” Franklin explained.